algisk/common/README.md

 ---

 ## Notes
-Some pdb files simply do not work because of major flaws in FoldX itself.
+Some pdb files simply do not work because of flaws in FoldX itself.
-Currently, only the A chain of target protein will be mutated.
+Currently, only the first chain of target protein will be mutated.
 The target protein sequence must start at position 1.